Cosmic vibrations in a coffee cup

 Coffee from India?
 Biodynamic?
 Be pleasantly surprised.
 Over the past decade, the latest chapter in the biodynamic saga has been scripted on a couple of coffee estates in the Western Ghats of South India.
 The Indian version of biodynamic agriculture is unique, blending age-old Vedic agricultural practices with European science to supplant the chemical dependency that has marked the so-called Green Revolution, and establish a paradigm for coffee growing that is environmentally sustainable and economically feasible.
 It's as if Dr. Rudolf Steiner's revolutionary mantra has finally come home.

-The origins of biodynamic agriculture date back to a series of lectures delivered in 1924, by Austrian scientist and philosopher Dr. Rudolf Steiner (1861-1925), on the initiative of German farmers.
+A Holistic Approach The origins of biodynamic agriculture date back to a series of lectures delivered in 1924, by Austrian scientist and philosopher Dr. Rudolf Steiner (1861-1925), on the initiative of German farmers.
 In the early years of the 20th century, Europe was already witnessing degeneration in grain and other crops, and farmers sought to deal with the difficult issues of the production-oriented approach to agriculture that required constant and ever-increasing chemical inputs to sustain output.

 The series of eight lectures, known as "The Agriculture Course," became the basis of a holistic approach that is now recognized as a variant of organic farming.
 Yet in evolutionary terms it is light years ahead.
 Key to the method is the fusion of the concepts in anthroposophy, Steiner's spiritual doctrine that focuses on the nature of mankind and human development, with agricultural practice.
 This elevated farming from the material level and gave it a mystical dimension.